RitikRajSingh/DeepLearning-Proj/README.md

 Hello guys!

-This project contains the deep learning aplication for identifying different denominations of foreign currency (euros mainly)using adam optimization algo and keras.
+This project contains the deep learning application for identifying different denominations of foreign currency (euros) using adam optimization algo and keras.
 :)